TanStack/router/docs/framework/react/start/overview.md

 ## Ready to get started?

-Proceed to the next page to learn how to install TanStack Start and create your first page!
+Proceed to the next page to learn how to install TanStack Start and create your first app!